Introduction

 Handling Failed Jobs

-Sometimes, jobs may fail due to exceptions.
-Laravel provides mechanisms to handle failed jobs.
+Jobs can fail due to exceptions.
+Laravel provides built-in mechanisms for handling failures.

 Create a migration for the failed jobs table: